AlexSKGHA/kas_code/README.md

 # kas_code
-It is place for my own library, that you can use.
+It is place for my own java library, that you can use.